Posted in

 Fuel Your Body with Immunity-Boosting Foods

-• Spice It Up: Add warming spices like turmeric, ginger, cinnamon, and black pepper to your meals.
-Turmeric’s curcumin is a natural anti-inflammatory and antimicrobial powerhouse, while ginger boosts circulation and clears congestion.
-Try a soothing ginger-turmeric tea with a dash of honey and lemon—your throat will thank you.
+• Spice It Up: Spice up your food with the thermogenic spices of turmeric, ginger, cinnamon and black pepper.
+Turmeric’s curcumin is an anti-inflammatory and antimicrobial superpower; ginger increases the circulation of blood and thins congestion.
+Enjoy a soothing ginger-turmeric tea with a dash of honey and lemon—your throat will thank you.

-• Embrace Soups and Stews: Think veggie-packed khichdi (a lentil-rice dish) or bone broth infused with garlic and cumin.
-These warm, light meals are easy on your system and deliver nutrients without taxing digestion.
+• Adoring Soups and Stews: Consider veggie-laden khichdi (lentil-rice) or garlic-cumin soup made with bone broth.
+These gentle, light foods are easy on your system and feed without overloading digestion.

-• Savor Healthy Fats: Ghee (clarified butter) is an Ayurvedic superstar.
-It nourishes tissues, supports ojas, and carries healing herbs deep into your system.
-Drizzle it over rice or use it to sauté veggies.
+• .Enjoy Healthy Fats: Ghee, or clarified butter, is an Ayurvedic favorite.
+It feeds tissues, aids ojas, and directs healing herbs into the body.
+Brush it on rice or sauté veggies in it.

-• Avoid Cold and Heavy Foods: Ice-cold drinks, dairy, and processed foods create ama and dampen your digestive fire, making you more susceptible to illness.
-Stick to warm, freshly cooked meals.
+• Avoid Cold and Heavy Foods: Cold beverages, milk products, and processed foods form ama and dampen your digestive fire and make you prone to disease.
+Eat warm, newly cooked food.

-Pro Tip: Sip warm water throughout the day to keep your system hydrated and flush out toxins.
-Add a pinch of cumin or fennel for an extra detox boost.
+Pro Tip: Drink warm water throughout the day to keep your system hydrated and detoxed.
+Sprinkle a pinch of fennel or cumin for added detox benefits.

 Sip on Immune-Boosting Elixirs